 Option Description Redundant OS Location Enables you to select a backup disk from the following devices: None BOSS PCIe Cards (Internal M.2 Drives) NOTE: RAID configurations and NVMe cards are not included, as BIOS does not have the ability to distinguish between individual drives in those configurations.
 NVMe Direct Riser (Internal M.2 NVMe Direct Riser Disk n) Redundant OS State NOTE: This option is disabled if Redundant OS Location is set to None.
 When set to Visible, the backup disk is visible to the boot list and OS.
 When set to Hidden, the backup disk is disabled and is not visible to the boot list and OS.
 This option is set to Visible by default.
 NOTE: BIOS disables the device in hardware, so it is not accessed by the OS.
+Redundant OS Boot (i) NOTE: This option is disabled if Redundant OS Location is set to None or if Redundant OS State is set to Hidden.
+When set to Enabled, BIOS boots to the device specified in Redundant OS Location.
+When set to Disabled, BIOS preserves the current boot list settings.
+This option is set to Disabled by default.

-Table 49.
-Redundant OS Control details (continued)
+Table 59.
+Redundant OS Control details